AccelByte/lightfantastic/README.md

-# Justice Unity Sample Project
+# AccelByte Unity Sample Project

 Unity 3D Sample Game Demo

 Using Unity Version 2019.2.17f1

-Using Accelbyte Services SDK  Version 2.6.0
+Using AccelByte Services SDK  Version 2.6.0

 ## Overview
 A sample implementation of our Unity SDK in a game that uses the breadth of the AccelByte features.